astropy/astroquery/docs/esasky/esasky.rst

 choose a radius as well.
 There are two query region methods in this module :meth:`astroquery.esasky.ESASkyClass.query_region_catalogs` and :meth:`astroquery.esasky.ESASkyClass.query_region_maps`.
-The query returns a maximum of 2000 sources per mission.
+The row_limit parameter can be set to choose the maximum number of row to be selected.
+If this parameter is not set, the method will return the first 2000 sources.
+You can set the parameter to -1, which will result in the maximum number of sources (currently 100 000).

 To query a region either the coordinates or the object name around which to query should be specified along with the value for the radius of the region.